All Episodes

 I'm sure she looks at the court as a political arbiter.

-And I'm sure she thinks the court's made a political decision here.
+And I'm sure she thinks the courts made a political decision here.

 And I'm sure, because she probably went to journalism school somewhere.

-Hell, you don't have to go to journalism school, just go to school anywhere in America, and they will tell you the Supreme Court decides political issues.
+And they will tell you the Supreme Court decides political issues.

 The Supreme Court will tell us what we can and can't do.

-The level of ignorance, and I'm not talking about intelligence.
+And I'm not talking about intelligence.

-She may have a high IQ, doubt it, but she might.
+She may have a high IQ.

-But the level of ignorance, the inability to learn things and apply them to something as as fundamental as the United States Constitution.
+But the level of ignorance, the inability to learn things and apply them to something as fundamental as the United States Constitution.

 See how it gets bastardized?